pvcloud/pvcloud/README.md

 pvCloud is a cloud system for the Internet of the Things that aims to enable makers to quickly prototype and share their inventions in a social network fashion in a simple manner.

+The current status of the project is 'in development' and no BETA or PROD release has been done yet.
+But you can look into the code, fork it, make use of it on your own risk according to the licence.

+I expect to have a more formal "1.0" release soon, perhaps by January 2016 for academic purposes.

 ## Main Components

 pvCloud's Architecture includes the following main components: